aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/digitally-sign/_index.md

 This code verifies the first signature of the PDF file and performs additional actions if the signature is certified and has specific permissions.

-### Sample source code for Digitally Sign using Aspose.Words for .NET
+### Sample source code for Digitally Sign using Aspose.PDF for .NET
 ```csharp
 try
 {